-Aquaponics is a form of agriculture that has been around for many years but is resurfacing in today’s modern world and attracting many people because of its benefits and profitability.
-Recent studies have shown the increasing demand for the aquaponics market globally because of the rising population, lack of farming land, and high demand for organic food across the world.
+Aquaponics is a form of agriculture that has been around for many years but resurfaces in today's modern world and attracts many people because of its benefits and profitability.
+Recent studies have shown the increasing demand for the aquaponics market globally because of the rising population, lack of farming land, and high demand for organic food worldwide.

-Aquaponics is a recirculating method of farming that combines aquaculture and hydroponics leading, to the raising of fish and growing of plants together in a symbiotic environment with the help of beneficial bacteria.
-It converts wastes produced by the fish into nitrates, which become plants’ food, and in return, the plant roots filter and clean the water for the fish.
+Aquaponics is a recirculating method of farming that combines aquaculture and hydroponics.
+It is the raising of fish and the growing of plants together in a symbiotic environment with the help of beneficial bacteria.
+The bacteria convert fish waste into nitrates, which become food for the plant, and in return, the plant roots filter and clean the water for the fish to live.

-Essential Things to Consider Before Starting Your Commercial Aquaponics Business
+Things to Consider In Starting A Commercial Aquaponics System

-Before developing and starting your commercial aquaponics business, think of the main reasons for starting an aquaponics business.
-These will help you focus on the business plan and identify the issues, resources, and expertise needed to develop your business plan.
-Consider these questions;
+Before developing and starting your commercial aquaponics business, consider the main reasons you want this kind of business.
+This will help you focus on the business plan and identify the issues, resources, and expertise needed to develop your business plan.

-- Do you have a farm, or crop growing experience that will help in your farm operations, or do you need to seek that expertise elsewhere?
+- Do you have a farm or crop growing experience to help your farm operations, or do you need to seek that expertise elsewhere?

-- Do you have a property or are you in the process of choosing a location?
+- Do you have a property, or are you still choosing a location?

 - Are you developing an aquaponic farm for-profit and source of income?